Man indicted in theft of 'Wizard of Oz' ruby slippers worn by Judy Garland

-Federal prosecutors say a man has been indicted by a grand jury on charges of stealing a pair of ruby red slippers worn by Judy Garland in "The Wizard of Oz."
-The FBI recovered the slippers in a sting operation in 2018.
+A man has been indicted by a grand jury on charges of stealing a pair of ruby red slippers worn by Judy Garland in "The Wizard of Oz," federal prosecutors in North Dakota say.
+The shoes were stolen in 2005 and recovered by a 2018 FBI sting operation, but no arrests were made at the time.

-The indictment alleges that in 2005, Martin stole an authentic pair of shoes that Garland's character, Dorothy, wore in the 1939 MGM musical.
-Online records do not list an attorney for Martin.
+Garland wore several pairs of the ruby slippers during production of the 1939 musical, but only four authentic pairs remain.
+When they were stolen, the slippers were insured from $1 million but the current market value is about $3.5 million, federal prosecutors said in a news release.

-They were taken from the Judy Garland Museum in Grand Rapids, Minnesota, the late actress’ hometown, and are one of four remaining pairs of red slippers Garland wore during production, clicking her heels and repeating the classic phrase, “There's no place like home.”
+The slippers were on loan to the Judy Garland Museum in the late actor's hometown of Grand Rapids, Minnesota, when someone climbed through a window and broke the display case, prosecutors said when they were recovered.

-The slippers were on loan to the Judy Garland Museum when someone climbed through a window and broke the display case, prosecutors said when they were recovered.
+Over the years, several enticing rewards were offered in hopes that the slippers would turn up.
+Law enforcement offered $250,000 early in the case, and an anonymous donor from Arizona put up $1 million in 2015.

-Federal prosecutors said in a news release that when the slippers were stolen, they were insured from $1 million but the current market value is about $3.5 million.
+The road to the missing slippers began when a man told the shoes’ insurer in 2017 that he could help get them back.
+After a nearly year-long investigation, the FBI nabbed the shoes in Minneapolis in July 2018.
+At the time, the bureau said no one has been arrested or charged in the case.

-Over the years, several enticing rewards were offered in hopes that the slippers would turn up, including an anonymous donor from Arizona who put up $1 million.
+On Wednesday, a summons was issued for Martin.
+An initial court appearance was set for June 1, and it will be via video.
+Terry Van Horn, spokesman for the U.S. Justice Department in North Dakota, said he could not provide any information beyond what was included in the indictment.

 The shoes are made from about a dozen different materials, including wood pulp, silk thread, gelatin, plastic and glass.
 Most of the ruby color comes from sequins but the bows of the shoes contain red glass beads.